|

 For me, it works best to work one room at a time.
 I clear a space, clean it thoroughly, and then put only the things I want to keep back into it.
 If I went into my closet to declutter, I would be lost.
 I have to move and touch each thing to determine whether I want to keep it.
 I have to clean and organize each space to decide if things are worthy of the fresh, newly organized space.

-There’s no better motivation to get organized and get rid of things than an event that would make it worth doing.
+There’s no better motivation to get organized and get rid of stuff fast than an event that would make it worth doing.
 A garage sale, moving, guests, and a party are all great motivators to clear your space and get organized.

 When your home feels overwhelming but you lack the motivation to do anything about it, plan an event that will motivate you to take action.
 Multiple events throughout the year are a great way to help you keep your home in shape and ready for anything!